Your browser is your gateway to the digital world. Why not make sure it’s a safe ride?

 Firefox for Personal

-Firefox has container tabs, which allows you to keep your shopping totally separate from your email and banking and all that.
+Firefox has container tabs, which allows you to keep your shopping totally isolated from your email and banking and all that.
 I won’t get into cookies and cross-site tracking, but basically, think of it as sites can see where you’ve been.
-Imagine a passport but for your time at the mall and getting judgy looks at Target when they see you were just shopping at Walmart…now imagine having a unique passport for every store instead!
+Imagine a passport but for your time at the mall and getting judgmental looks at Target when they see you were just shopping at Walmart…now imagine having a unique passport for every store instead!

 I would also highly recommend installing the Multi-Account Container Tabs extension to make the container tabs even more convenient – it lets you define your own containers and set certain pages to always open in a given container, reducing the potential for accidentally opening tabs in the wrong container (or not using a container at all).